 “What kind of pitches do you want?”

-The database contains mostly pitches for features and news features written for a wide variety of consumer publications, as well as pitches for reported blog posts.
+The database contains pitches for features, news stories, opinion pieces, and other types of stories, written for a wide variety of consumer publications.
 If you’re uncertain whether your pitch would be suitable, just email us to ask.

 “Can I do anything to help spread the word about this database?”